 - studies will be commissioned to properly scientific assessment assess will be made of the fullthe full value of the natural capital value of the Green Belt including its biodiversity and the ecosystem of open spaces both within and outside the Green Belt services that it provides.
 This includesas part of the analysis of the overall value of the Green Belt and specific sites within it its value in terms of recreation and cultural services.
 A good example of this has been undertaken by Surrey County Council

--any building within the Green Belt will not only replace but actively enhance the biodiversity and natural capital provided by the area lost, by use of scientific techniques such as ecological risk assessment and biodiversity management plans working closely with relevant environmental NGOs .
+-any building within the Green Belt will not only replace but actively enhance the biodiversity and natural capital provided by the area lost, by use of scientific techniques such as ecological risk assessment and biodiversity management plans working closely with relevant environmental NGOs , or as otherwise set out in existing NPPF or local policies governing development in the Green Belt.

--as applicant or planning authority, Council will only support buildings which meet the eco-village and low-carbon approach supported by Council at its meeting of 18 April 20162016
+-as applicant or planning authority, Council will only support buildings which meet the eco-village and low-carbon approach supported by Council at its meeting of 18 April 20162016 as an “…example [to] persuade / push / cajole private developers in Oxford to make their contribution to saving planet earth”

 -Council will only support projects which guarantee sustainable infrastructure such as bike lanes to and from the development as well as on it, will encourage scientifically-based and forward-looking approaches to sustainable transport such as smart traffic lights, and will not allow these to be delayed or over-ridden by other parties.